What are town and parish councils?

 All parish councillors are required to notify the council's monitoring officer of their disclosable pecuniary interests, by completing a declaration of interests form.
-The Register of Interests is open to inspection by the public and copies of declaration of interest forms can be accessed via the a-z pages above.
+The Register of Interests is open to inspection by the public and copies of declaration of interest forms can be viewed on the web page containing the Parish Councils contact details.

 Town and Parish Councils Joint Charter

 Town and parish councillors work on a very local level for areas all over the borough.

 At a Cabinet meeting in 2009, it was agreed that Doncaster Council adopt a Joint Charter with parish and town councils.